 My husband and I do a lot of traveling, I mean a lot of traveling.

-We travel all over America to visit churches and unfortunately I notice many couples not even setting up basic boundaries to protect their marriages.
+We travel all over America to visit churches and unfortunately I notice many couples don’t stick to basic boundaries in order to protect their marriages.

 Several instances remain vivid in my memory.

-One is when a married man was leaning over and whispering in someone else’s wife’s ear — for several minutes.
+One instance involved a married man leaning over and whispering in someone else’s wife’s ear — for several minutes.